Mediterranean Farfalle Pasta Salad

 But.
 Warm weather also equals fun potlucks and barbecues and this farfalle pasta salad should absolutely be on your list of ideas for dishes to bring to such occasions.

-But then, then I ate the leftovers cold the next day because I was feeling lazy and didn’t want to take the time to heat them back up (yes, I know how ridiculous this makes me sound considering it would take about 2 minutes to stick it in the microwave).
+But then, then I ate the leftovers cold the next day because I was feeling lazy and didn’t want to take the time to heat them back up.

 Ingredients In This Farfalle Pasta Salad